NERSC/buildtest-nersc/CONTRIBUTING.md

 Please make sure you sync your buildtest with `devel` when you contribute tests and buildspec.
 Please refer to buildtest [contributing guide](https://buildtest.readthedocs.io/en/devel/contributing.html) for more details.

-Application tests are stored in [apps](https://github.com/buildtesters/buildtest-cori/tree/devel/buildspecs/apps) directory.
+Application tests are stored in [apps](https://software.nersc.gov/NERSC/buildtest-cori/-/tree/devel/buildspecs/apps) directory.
 Tests are categorized by application, please consider adding test in one of the appropriate directories or create a new directory.
-Tests from [E4S Testsuite](https://github.com/E4S-Project/testsuite) are located in [e4s](https://github.com/buildtesters/buildtest-cori/tree/devel/buildspecs/e4s) directory.
+Tests from [E4S Testsuite](https://github.com/E4S-Project/testsuite) are located in [e4s](https://software.nersc.gov/NERSC/buildtest-cori/-/tree/devel/buildspecs/e4s) directory.
 This should be used for testing E4S stack on Cori.

-If you are adding a buildspec in your PR, please add a test description using ``description`` field.
-Please add test with appropriate tagname using ``tags`` field.
-For instance all e4s tests are set to ``e4s`` tag name.
-This allows all e4s tests to be run via ``buildtest build --tags e4s``.
+If you are adding a buildspec in your PR, please add a test description using `description` field.
+Please add test with appropriate tagname using `tags` field.
+For instance all e4s tests are set to `e4s` tag name.
+This allows all e4s tests to be run via `buildtest build --tags e4s`.

-Please add yourself to ``maintainers`` field which helps contact individual when test fails.
+Please add yourself to `maintainers` field which helps contact individual when test fails.
 When you contribute your test and buildspec please test this locally.
-The buildspec must be valid, this can be done by building the test via ``buildtest build -b /path/to/test.yml``.

 Resolving PR Merge Conflicts
 -----------------------------